Exosomal microRNAs in Diagnosis of Colorectal Cancer

 MD, Dr. Sci.
 (Medicine), Professor

-Krasnoyarsk Regional Clinical Oncology Dispensary named after A.I.
-Kryzhanovsky, Krasnoyarsk, Russia; Professor V.F.
-Voino-Yasenetsky Krasnoyarsk State Medical University, Krasnoyarsk, Russia
+Kryzhanovsky Krasnoyarsk Regional Clinical Oncology Dispensary; Professor Voino-Yasenetsky Krasnoyarsk State Medical University

 Email: zukov_rus@mail.ru